The Rosary

 In 1569, Dominican Pope Saint Pius V officially establishes the devotion of the Rosary in the Catholic Church, featuring the original fifteen mysteries preached by Saint Dominic and the prayer sequence we currently employ.
 He declares: “By the rosary the darkness of heresy has been dispelled, and the light of the Catholic faith shines out in all its brilliancy.”
 Pope Leo XIII adds, “Thanks to this new method of prayer–when adopted and properly carried out as instituted by the Holy Father Saint Dominic–piety, faith, and union began to return, and the projects and devices of the heretics to fall to pieces.”

 Saint Louis de Montfort observes: “There is not anything in the world more moving than the wonderful story of the life, death, and glory of Our Savior, unfolding before our eyes in the fifteen mysteries.”
 These three sets of mysteries–each containing five proclaimed dogmas of the faith rooted in scripture–clarify and spread the inspired truths of the Church.
-In 2002, Pope Saint John Paul II adds a fourth set of mysteries that include the five most significant moments during Christ’s public ministry from the time of his Baptism to his Passion, thus making the Rosary more fully a “compendium of the Gospel.”
+In 2002, Pope Saint John Paul II adds a fourth set of mysteries that include the five most significant moments during Christ’s public ministry from the time of his Baptism to his Passion, thus making the Rosary more fully a “compendium of the entire Gospel” (Venerable Pope Pius XII).

 Today, each Rosary we pray focuses on just one set of mysteries: the Joyful Mysteries, the Luminous Mysteries, the Sorrowful Mysteries, or the Glorious Mysteries.
 As such, our Rosaries are structured with five distinct groups of ten beads to count each “decade” of Hail Marys.
 Note that the practice of counting prayers with pebbles, strings, knotted ropes, and beads is adopted from the era of the early monks.
 The English word “bead” actually derives from the Dutch word bede meaning “prayer.”